Many or all companies we feature compensate us. Compensation and editorial

 With tuition and school fees continuing to climb, many parents want to do their part to keep their children from paying for their entire education out of pocket.

-If your kids are heading to college, parent student loans can be used to cover those educational expenses.
-These loans are taken out in your name instead of your child’s and require good credit.
+Parent student loans can help cover educational expenses if your kids are heading to college.
+You take out these loans in your name instead of your child’s, which requires you to have requiring good credit.
 Here are the best federal and private parent student loans.

 Federal Parent PLUS Loan

-If your child has already met federal loan limits or you simply don’t want your child to have student loans in their name, you have the option of taking out a Parent PLUS Loan.
-Learn more about these loans in the table below:
+If your child has already met federal loan limits or you don’t want your child to have student loans in their name, you can take out a Parent PLUS Loan.
+See more about these loans in the table below:

 Origination fee4.228%

-Loan limits100% of COA, less other financial aid
+Loan limits100% of cost of attendance, less other financial aid

 Terms10 – 25 years